 name-fact1 Babel-loc-acc2 this-acc-psu2 order-fact-opposition-partfact-psu2 Lord-nom-nom3a PIn−2-dat-loc3 speak-ins-dat3 1/1-acc-nom4a earth-acc-partacc5 move-partfact-psu2 PIn−2-dat-ela3 PIn−1-acc-abl3 earth-loc-ill3 1/1-acc-loc4.

-It was named Babel for this reason, because there the Lord confused the language of the whole world, and because he scattered [them] from there to the whole surface of the earth.
+It was named Babel for this reason, because the Lord there confused the language of all of the earthly ones, and because he scattered them from there to the whole surface of the earth.

 Therefore its name was called Babel, because there the Lord confused the language of all the earth.
 From there, the Lord scattered them abroad on the surface of all the earth.